mongodb/specifications/source/crud/tests/README.md

 Execute `bulkWrite` on `client` with `model`.
 Assert that an error (referred to as `error`) is returned.
 Assert that `error` is a client error containing the message: "bulkWrite does not currently support automatic encryption".

+### 14. `explain` helpers allow users to specify `maxTimeMS`

+Create a MongoClient with command monitoring enabled (referred to as `client`).

+Create a collection, referred to as `collection`, with the namespace `explain-test.collection`.

+Run an explained find on `collection`.
+The find will have the query predicate `{ name: 'john doe' }`.
+Specify a maxTimeMS value of 2000ms for the `explain`.

+Obtain the command started event for the explain.
+Confirm that the top-level explain command should has a `maxTimeMS` value of `2000`.